awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ### Internet Connection Drops After 5 Minutes<a name="nat-gateway-troubleshooting-timeout"></a>

 If a connection that's using a NAT gateway is idle for 5 minutes or more, the connection times out\.
-You can initiate more traffic over the connection or use a TCP keepalive to prevent the connection from being dropped\.
+To prevent the connection from being dropped, you can initiate more traffic over the connection or enable TCP keepalive on the instance with a value smaller than 300 seconds\.

 ### IPsec Connection Cannot Be Established<a name="nat-gateway-troubleshooting-ipsec"></a>